liraymond04/ctf-writeups/jellyCTF/crypto/you're_based/index.md

 ### Related

-I have some more base65536-related foibles with [oshi_mark](../../forensics/oshi_mark/index.md), although this challenge is labelled as `hard` so maybe it's more understandable.
+I have some more somewhat base65536-related foibles (more general encoding/decoding) with [oshi_mark](../../forensics/oshi_mark/index.md), although this challenge is labelled as `hard` so maybe it's more understandable.